Best Motorcycle Rides Near Knoxville Tennessee That Aren’t the Tail of the Dragon

 Top of the World at Lake in the Sky

-Brushy Mountain
+Visiting Brushy Mountain on a Motorcycle

 Both times John and I visited Brushy Mountain State Penitentiary, we took our Indian motorcycle.
 The first part of the drive is nothing exciting or unusual—for us, coming from West Knoxville, it’s going through the city of Oak Ridge.
 But once you’re out of Oak Ridge, it’s rural communities and tree-lined narrow, winding roads till you get to Brushy Mountain State Penitentiary, nestled between two mountains in Petros, TN.